run-ai/docs/docs/Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md

-The Run:AI Command-line Interface (CLI) is __one__ of the ways for a researcher to send deep learning workloads, acquire GPU-based containers, list jobs, etc.&nbsp;
+The Run:AI Command-line Interface (CLI) is __one__ of the ways for a researcher to send deep learning workloads, acquire GPU-based containers, list jobs, etc.

 The instructions below will guide you through the process of installing the CLI